LSEG-API-Samples/Article.EMA.Java.RTO.Azure/README.md

 ## Next Steps

+That brings me to the end of this project.
 The step-by-step guide on this project just shows the easiest way to deploy and host your web application container on Azure cloud service as a test scenario.
 However, there more tasks to do if you need to deploy your production container like the following:

 - Adding the SSL to your deployment for enabling the secure HTTPS connection
 - Set up the load balancer and availability zone to handle more consumers traffics and for resiliency.